GLOBAL MARKETS-Stocks mixed as Greek deal offsets tumbling oil

 * Low oil prices underpin deflation fears

-* Expectations for dovish Yellen boost U.S. bond prices (Adds oil settlement prices)
+* Expectations for dovish Yellen boost U.S. bond prices (Adds close of European bond, stock markets)

 By Herbert Lash